mdjp/dash-liveedge/Readme.md

 # dash-utils

-Acollction of utilities to help me deal with dash manifests and adio decoding
+A collection of utilities to help me deal with dash manifests and audio decoding

 ### liveedge.js